 School teachers, preachers, parents, and even a few philosophers often claim to be authorities on the dictates of morality.
 But where does morality really come from?
 From society’s customs?
 From God’s commandments?
 From the cold, impersonal commandments of pure reason?
 Or from human emotions and sentiments?
-Join John as Ken as they explore the meaning and origins of morality with Alex Miller from the University of Birmingham
+Join John as Ken as they explore the meaning and origins of morality with Alex Miller from the University of Birmingham, author of An Introduction to Contemporary Metaethics.

 John begins by asking Ken where morality can possibly originate, and Ken describes one of the most common theories of morality: what God says is right is right, and what God says is wrong is wrong.
 John relates this to one of Plato's early dialogues, and wonders whether what is right is right because God makes it right, or because God recognizes that there is something about it that makes it right?
 Ken suggests that social conventions and human psychology could be an alternative origin for morality, but John points out that the same paradox applies: does society cause certain actions to be right or wrong, or does it just recognize the right-ness or wrong-ness of actions?
 Of course, sometimes societies are wrong, they justify slavery and allow the mistreatment of women, and this creates a whole new set of problems for John and Ken, who ultimately conclude that moral relativism has serious flaws, and these injustices are truly wrong.
 But this insistence on absolute moral truths brings them back to the original question!